TimDev9492/LocalTube/README.md

 ### Windows

-Download the and run the `LocalTube-<version>.Setup.exe` file and follow the on-screen instructions (⚠ Hasn't been tested yet).
+Download the and run the `setup.exe` file.

 ### MacOS